-- Set up Google Alerts: This is a very simple way to type in keywords that you want to discover and having them sent straight to your inbox.
+- Set up Google Alerts: This is a very simple way to type in keywords that you want to discover and have them sent straight to your inbox.
 As a financial advisor, be sure to include terms that are specific to your niche and target demographic.
 You can even tailor the frequency of the notifications you receive per day.

-- Use keyword tools: With free tools like Google’s Keyword Planner and Keywordtool.io advisors can find new keyword ideas that are relevant to their niche in order to start building the basis for new content.
+- Use Keyword Tools: With free tools like Google’s Keyword Planner and Keywordtool.io advisors can find new keyword ideas that are relevant to their niche in order to start building the basis for new content.
 You’ll be able to uncover keywords are trending within your geographic scope and demographic to choose the best topics to blog on within the industry.

 2. Start Creating Awesome Content

 If you forget everything else in this post this is the most important part.
 Creating content is what will ultimately drive people to your site after you begin promoting it.
-Your website content is very important as well as the blog content your producing in order to draw readers in to what you are creating.
+Your website content is very important as well as the blog content you’re producing in order to draw readers to what you are creating.

-Wether you’re creating your own content from scratch or leveraging Content Assist there are a few things to keep in mind when it comes to creating really great content:
+Whether you are creating your own content from scratch or leveraging Content Assist there are a few things to keep in mind when it comes to creating really great content:

 - Add more detail: Detail is incredibly important when creating your skyscraper content.
-You want to ensure that you are adding in the things that will make you company stand out from your competitors.
+You want to ensure that you are adding in the things that will make your company stand out from your competitors.
 Making blanket statements or speaking to an overall niche won’t show what truly sets you apart from other advisors.
 Detail is the crucial element that allows advisors to make content with the correct audience.

-- Experiment with your new content: With this, you need to see what works.
+- Experiment with Your New Content: With this, you need to see what works.
 Even though seeing a quick uptick in your site traffic or SEO ranking is great, it’s important to remember that in digital marketing results take time.
 In an industry that’s constantly evolving, it may take a few trial runs before you really see what gets others interested in your work and gains new leads.

-3. Create your Lists
+3. Create Your Lists

 Ask yourself who is interested in what you have to say.
-Start with who you know, do you already have and email list established so you can communicate with current clients or perhaps other contacts that you have made through the years?
+Start with who you know, do you already have an email list established so you can communicate with current clients or perhaps other contacts that you have made through the years?
 If you do, then these folks are great groups to include on a distribution list.
-Creating distribution lists for your content will not only increase traffic to your website or blog but it will also increase the chances that your content will re-shared by others.
+Creating distribution lists for your content will not only increase traffic to your website or blog but will also increase the chances that your content will re-shared by others.

 Much like we’ve already discussed above, research the keywords and topics that interest you and see who else is writing and publishing content in the same vein.
 If you think that they too might be interested in what you have to say, then it would be a great idea to add them to your distribution lists as well.

 By segmenting your contacts like this through your email service provider, you will be able to tailor your email content to the right individuals, which will help to grow existing relationships or start one.
-For example, you wouldn’t want to send a current client and a cold lead the same type of information as they are in different journeys.
+For example, you wouldn’t want to send a current client and a cold lead the same type of information as they are on different journeys.

 4. Start Sharing